Atlantic City (1980 film): Cast

+Other cast members in the film include Moses Znaimer (Felix), Angus MacInnes (Vinnie) and Sean Sullivan (Buddy) as a trio of mob thugs, Louis Del Grande as casino manager Mr. Shapiro, Norma Dell'Agnese as Jeanne, John McCurry as Fred, Cec Linder as the hospital president, Sean McCann as a police detective, and Harvey Atkin as a bus driver.

+Wallace Shawn, one of the subjects of Malle's film My Dinner with Andre, makes a cameo appearance as a waiter.

 Production

 Atlantic City was filmed on location in and around Atlantic City and South Jersey, Philadelphia, and New York City.
 Although filmed in the United States, the film was a co-production between companies based in France and Canada.

-Aside from Burt Lancaster, Susan Sarandon, and local extras, most of the cast originated from Canada or France.
-The film allowed Canadian actors such as Al Waxman to successfully transition into American film and television roles.
+Development and writing

 The production companies allotted Louis Malle the money to make a film with the stipulation that it be made before the year 1979 ended.
 Malle had a difficult time finding the right script to direct and with time running out his then girlfriend Susan Sarandon suggested using a story written by her friend John Guare, a playwright most notable for his plays House of Blue Leaves and Six Degrees of Separation.
 Guare suggested that the story take place in Atlantic City, which was still for the most part suffering from the urban deterioration that prompted the legalization of gambling as a solution to save the city.
 The three met over dinner in early 1979 to work out quirks in the script and began shooting within a few months.

+Casting

+Aside from Burt Lancaster, Susan Sarandon, and local extras, most of the cast originated from Canada or France.
+The film allowed Canadian actors such as Al Waxman to successfully transition into American film and television roles.

+Filming

 Principal photography commenced on October 31, 1979, and was largely finished by December 30 (although a few exterior and location shots were filmed until January 5, 1980).
 Malle filmed at an opportune time in that he was able to capture old Atlantic City: gambling was still in its early stages there, with only two casino hotels open (Resorts and Caesars; Bally's Park Place opened on December 30 toward the end of the principal photography).
 Most of the city's old resorts and entertainment piers were still standing, albeit in a severe state of disrepair.
 Within a couple of years of the filming, most of these old hotels would fall victim to the wrecking ball as they were replaced with new casinos.
 To frame the picture, Malle foreshadows the great transition of the famous resort town in the opening credits by featuring footage of the implosion of the once-grand and historic Traymore Hotel on the Atlantic City Boardwalk.

-Louis Malle hired composer Michel Legrand to write a score for the film, which he did.
-In the end, however, Malle decided against using a score for the film, and opted for all the music in the film to be diegetic: the only music used is that which exists in the world of the characters (i.e. radios, musical instruments, etc.).
-The music that Susan Sarandon's character plays from her tape player is the aria "Casta Diva" from Vincenzo Bellini's opera Norma.